firepacket/Trustfreemarket/README.md

 trustfreemarket.com (formally known as Anark)
 ========

-Web-based secure 3-party escrow platform
+Webbased secure 3-party escrow platform

 Uses multipart keys to allow a buyer and seller to complete a bitcoin transaction with a mediator (the site) while preventing any party from having the keys needed to spend the coins from escrow.